commercetools/sphere-node-sdk/docs/CLIENT.md

 }
 ```

 > When a promise is rejected, the response object contains a field `originalRequest`, providing some information about the related request (`endpoint`, `payload`).
 This is useful to better understand the error in relation with the failed request.
-Additionally the response `headers` are also passed along.
+Optionally some [statistics](#statistics) are also passed along.

 ### Error handling
 As the HTTP API _gracefully_ [handles errors](CONNECT#error-handling) by providing a JSON body with error codes and messages, the `SphereClient` handles that by providing an intuitive way of dealing with responses.